Starting Your Own Tax Preparation Business

 Managing employees

 As you shift from solo practitioner to employer, you’ll be responsible for creating a productive and positive work culture at your business.
-Whether you’re bringing on a full-time secretary or a seasonal tax preparer, devote time to learning about management strategies and leadership styles.
+Whether you’re bringing on full-time administrative support or a seasonal tax preparer, devote time to learning about management strategies and leadership styles.

 Adding new locations